iterative/dvc.org/content/docs/user-guide/experiment-management/checkpoints.md

         summary: true
         html: true
 ```

+⚠️ Note that enabling checkpoints in a `dvc.yaml` file makes it incompatible
+with `dvc repro`.

 Before we go any further, this is a great point to add these changes to your Git
 history.
 You can do that with the following commands: